googlecodelabs/cloud-nebulous-serverless/noncloud/python/sheets/README.md

 - The sidebar above pertaining to `gunicorn` and its instructions also apply to Python 3.
 - There is no support for Python 2 with Cloud Buildpacks (2.x developers must use Docker)
-- You can also use this shortcut to deploy to Cloud Run:
+- You can also use this shortcut to create an ephemeral version of this repo to deploy to Cloud Run:
     [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)